 Please join Just4Children on Kelis’s Mountain Climb which will enable Kelis to have therapies and treatments following her life changing spinal operation SDR at GOSH.

-Hi, my name is Kelis aged 6.
-When I was born at Northampton General Hospital I had lost 2 thirds of my blood count.
+Hi, my name is Kelis aged 8.
+When I was born at Northampton General Hospital I had lost 2 thirds of my blood count and suffered Hypoxic Ischemic Encephalopathy Grade 3.
 Due to this there were not enough blood cells to carry all the oxygen around my body so all my organs failed and most importantly it could not get to my brain.
 After having a blood transfusion I was transferred to Nottingham Queen’s Medical Centre which had a specialist cooling bed.
 The cooling bed drops my body temperature below what it should be to stop brain activity, preventing more damage.

 Once I arrived I had to have a 2nd blood transfusion.
 I had many wires attached to me doing lots of different things.
 One of those wires was producing an EEG reading on my head which measured my brain activity.
 According to this I was having seizures all the time and the doctors were not hopeful.
 My mummy and daddy were told to fetch my big brother and stay with me as I might not last through the night.
 Lots of my family came to visit to say their goodbyes!